-Authenticating the Internet from end-to-end.
+Authenticating the internet from end-to-end.

 DEVELOPING DOMAIN NAME SYSTEM SECURITY EXTENSION (DNSSEC) SINCE THE BEGINNING

-In July 2010, Verisign—working with the Internet Assigned Numbers Authority (IANA) and the U.S. Department of Commerce (DoC)—completed deployment of DNSSEC in the root zone (the starting point of the DNS hierarchy).
-Verisign also enabled DNSSEC on .edu in July in collaboration with EDUCAUSE and the National Telecommunications and Information Administration (NTIA), for .net in December 2010 and on .com in March 2011.
-DNSSEC adoption has progressed since 2011, with a little more than 1/3 of the registries which operate top-level domains (TLDs) adopting DNSSEC and with signed delegations published in the root zone.
+In July 2010, Verisign—working with the Internet Assigned Numbers Authority (IANA) and the U.S. Department of Commerce (DoC)—completed deployment of DNSSEC in the root zone (the starting point of the domain name system (DNS) hierarchy).
+Verisign also enabled DNSSEC on .edu in July 2010 in collaboration with EDUCAUSE and the National Telecommunications and Information Administration (NTIA), for .net in December 2010 and for .com in March 2011.
+DNSSEC adoption has progressed since 2011, with nearly all top-level domains (TLDs) adopting DNSSEC and with signed delegations published in the root zone.

 |A major flaw in DNS is discovered and dialog about securing DNS begins.

-|DNSSEC becomes a formal topic within the IETF.|
+|DNSSEC becomes a formal topic within the Internet Engineering Task Force (IETF).

-|1999||The DNSSEC protocol (RFC2535) is finished and BIND9 is developed as the first DNSSEC capable implementation.
+|The DNSSEC protocol (RFC2535) is finished and BIND9 is developed as the first DNSSEC capable implementation.

 |Key handling creates operational problems that make DNSSEC deployment impossible for large networks.
 The IETF decides to rewrite the protocol.

-|DNSSEC standards are rewritten in several RFCs 4033, 4034, 4035.
+|DNSSEC standards are rewritten in several RFCs 4033, 4034 and 4035.
 In October, Sweden (.se) enables DNSSEC in their zone.

-|2007||In July ccTLD .pr (Puerto Rico) enables DNSSEC, followed by .br (Brazil) in September and .bg (Bulgaria) in October.
+|In July, ccTLD .pr (Puerto Rico) enables DNSSEC, followed by .br (Brazil) in September and .bg (Bulgaria) in October.

 |The NSEC3 standard (RFC 5155) is published.
-In September ccTLD .cz (Czech Republic) enables DNSSEC.
+In September, ccTLD .cz (Czech Republic) enables DNSSEC.

-|2009||Verisign and EDUCAUSE host a DNSSEC test bed for select .edu registrants.
+|Verisign and EDUCAUSE host a DNSSEC test bed for select .edu registrants.
 Root zone signed for internal use by Verisign and ICANN.
 ICANN and Verisign exercise signing the Zone Signing Key (ZSK) with the Key Signing Key (KSK).

-|The first root server begins serving the signed root, utilizing the DURZ (deliberately unvalidatable root zone) methodology.
-All root servers serving the signed root, using the DURZ methodology.
-ICANN holds first KSK ceremony event in Culpeper, VA, USA.
+|The first root server begins serving the signed root, following a community evaluation and testing period.
+ICANN holds first KSK ceremony event.
 ICANN publishes the root zone trust anchor and root operators begin to serve the signed root zone with actual keys – The signed root zone is available.
 Verisign and EDUCAUSE enable DNSSEC for the .edu domain.
 Verisign enables DNSSEC for the .net domain.

-|2011||In February, DNSSEC enabled .gov registry is transitioned to Verisign.
-In March, .com is signed and Verisign Managed DNS service is enhanced with full support for DNSSEC compliance.
-59 TLDs are signed with trust anchors in the root zone.
+|In March, Verisign enables DNSSEC for the .com domain, and Verisign’s Managed DNS service is enhanced with full support for DNSSEC compliance.
+59 TLDs are signed with delegations in the root zone.

 |In January, Comcast announced that its customers are using DNSSEC-validating resolvers.
 As of March, the number of TLDs signed grew to 90.